 Meetings of Rosemarket Community Council are held at 7pm on the first Monday of each month (except August) (However, please see paragraph below relating to meeting arrangements during the Coronavirus pandemic restrictions).
 When the normal meeting date falls on a bank holiday, the meeting is deferred to another convenient date, and publicised in advance.
 The meeting venue is in the Green Room, Rosemarket Village Hall, Rosemarket SA73 1JP.
 Members of the public are welcome to attend, but due to legal constraints cannot participate in proceedings.
 However, a ten minute public forum is included on the agenda each month, to enable local residents to raise issues of concern.

 Meeting arrangements during Coronavirus pandemic restrictions.
 Due to the Coronavirus pandemic restrictions, meetings of the Community Council are currently being held online until further notice.
 Regrettably, but in accordance with the provisions of the Welsh Government Covid-19 Regulations, these meetings will need to be held without the option for members of the public to attend.
 Please be assured, however, that normal meetings will be resumed at the earliest opportunity.
 In the meantime, all meeting agendas will be published on this webpage (but not in the Community noticeboards) as usual, for information.
 Minutes of the meetings held will also be published on this webpage.
-The next scheduled monthly meeting will be held on 1st February 2021.
-The approved minutes from the December 2020 monthly meeting are now available to view and download.
+The next scheduled monthly meeting will be held on 1st March 2021.
+The agenda for this meeting is now available to view and download.